 Overheads are usually claimed as a percentage of the main losses claimed, based on the claimant’s “standard” overheads percentage.
 Very rarely is there an explanation of how the standard percentage rate is arrived at.

-A recent Technology and Construction Court decision, however, serves as reminder that a claim for overheads is far from straightforward, and needs as much thought as any other type of loss.
+The Technology and Construction Court decision in Fluor v Shanghai Zhenhua Heavy Industry Co.
+Limited, however, serves as reminder that a claim for overheads is far from straightforward, and needs as much thought as any other type of loss.
 In particular, simply giving a standard overheads percentage will not be enough.

 What are overheads?